 The fire was extinguished in a few hours, but Mike's filling operation lay in ruins.
 With no means of filling gas, it would be impossible to fulfill his customers' orders.
 In an admirable gesture, a competitor offered to let Mike use their premises to fill cylinders until his operation was up and running again.
 But it was not a long-term solution.
 Mike needed his business back, and he needed it as fast as possible.

 No time to waste

-When Mike approached MAKEEN Energy in September, one of the first questions was, therefore: How fast can you get me back in action?
+When Mike approached Siraga (today known as MAKEEN Energy) in September, one of the first questions was, therefore: How fast can you get me back in action?
 It was clear that erecting a permanent filling hall was not an option - Mike did not have time to request building permits and begin a lengthy construction operation.
 Coincidentally, our people were assembling a filling hall inside a 20-foot container in our workshop at the time, and when Mike saw it, he was decisive: "I want that."
 That was on a Monday - by Wednesday he had already made the down payment.

 A new beginning

 In January 2019, Mike received his new filling plant: A 20-foot container with a conveyor line of three filling machines for small and medium-sized cylinders as well a stand-alone machine for large, industrial-size cylinders.
 He also got a 10-foot container to house the air compressor and electrical controls.
 In total, he would be filling around 150 cylinders per hour, enough to meet his customers' demands.